 The MA-answer to a question is the true answer that entails all the true answers to this question.
-As seen in section 5.1, in responding to a \diamond -question, the MA-answer can be expressed in the form of a conjunction or a free choice disjunction.
-However, if the wh-phrase in the \diamond -question is singular-marked of numeral-modified, the MA-answer can only be expressed in the form of a free choice disjunction.
-As argued in Xiang 2016b: chapter 2, the MA-reading expecting a conjunctive answer and the MA-reading expecting a disjunctive answer are derived via different LF structures.
-With the assumed reconstruction, the contrast in LF naturally predicts the conjunction-disjunction asymmetry in conjunction-rejecting readings of singular-marked \diamond -questions.
+As seen in Sect.
+5.1, in responding to a \diamond -question, the MA-answer can be expressed in the form of an elided conjunction or a free choice disjunction.
+However, if the wH-phrase in the \diamond -question is singular-marked or numeral-modified, the MA-answer can only be expressed in the form of a free choice disjunction.
+In Xiang 2016b: chapter 2, I argue that the MA-reading expecting a conjunctive answer and the MA-reading expecting a disjunctive answer are derived via different LF structures.
+With the assumed reconstruction, the contrast in LF between these two MA-readings naturally predicts the conjunction-disjunction asymmetry in singular-marked and numeral-modified \diamond -questions.

 In the conjunctive MA-reading, the wH-phrase binds a higher-order trace which takes scope above the possibility modal.
-The following considers the interpretations of a numberneutral \diamond -question in cases where the higher-order wh-trace (π) takes scope below and above the possibility modal.
-For each case, (72a/b) illustrates the structure of the question nucleus and the yielded Q-function and answer space.26 The illustration of the answer space considers only the propositions derived by applying the Q-function to the conjunction $a^{\uparrow} \cap b^{\uparrow}$, the Montagovian individuals a^{\uparrow} and b^{\uparrow} , and the disjunction $a^{\uparrow} \cup b^{\uparrow}$.
-Arrows indicate entailment relations among the propositions, and shades mark the answers that are true in the described world. f stands for the predicate use (as a textbook) for this class (e.g., $\diamond Of(a)$ is read as 'Book A can be used as the only textbook for this class.')
+The following considers the interpretations of a numberneutral \diamond -question in cases where the higher-order wH-trace π takes scope below and above the possibility modal can.
+In the two cases, the structure of the question nucleus and the yielded Q-function and answer space are illustrated in (75a-b).30 The illustrations of the answer space consider only the propositions derived by applying the Q-function to the following four GQs: the conjunction $a^{\uparrow} \cap b^{\uparrow}$, the Montagovian individuals a^{\uparrow} and b^{\uparrow} , and the disjunction $a^{\uparrow} \cup b^{\uparrow}$.
+Arrows indicate entailments among the propositions, and shades mark the propositions that are true in the considered world. f(x) abbreviates for the proposition we use x (as a textbook) for this class. (e.g., $\diamond Of(a)$ is read as 'it can be the case that we use only Book A (as a textbook) for this class.')

-(72) (w: Book A and Book B each can be used as the only textbook for this class; no other book can be used as a textbook for this class.)
+(75) (w: Book A and Book B each can be used as the only textbook for this class; no other book can be used as a textbook for this class.)